ProteaTech/GDG-SD/web/README.md

 Additionally, we will be using Vercel to host the web app for free and Firebase to provide common use case services such as Authentication, Database, Analytics and more.

+## Event 1 instructions

+This branch is the starter for Event 1.
+This event will be mostly for introducing you to Nextjs version 13, however we will be doing some live coding to get you familiar to some of the concepts.
+Head to the `app/product/page.tsx` file and follow the instructions in the comments to get started.

 ## Acknowledgements